zwilsoncc/docs/readme.md

 npm run dev
 ~~~

-Now the documentation is running at http://localhost:5800/docs and https://localhost:5800/api.
+Now the documentation is running at http://localhost:3000/docs.

 ### Editing Docs Content